arcana-lab/noelle/README.md

 The directory `tests` includes unit tests, integration tests, and performance tests.
 Furthermore, this directory includes the scripts to run all these tests in parallel via condor.

-The directory `users` includes examples of LLVM passes (and their tests) that rely on the noelle framework.
+The directory `examples` includes examples of LLVM passes (and their tests) that rely on the noelle framework.

 Finally, the directory `doc` includes the documentation of noelle.